-Figure 10: Precision over time of non-flooded queries for valueDist 90/10, when skew is directed from l_3 to l_0 ones).
+In order to measure the cost of incrementally updating our dataset, we randomly select the 90% of the tuples, executed each of the described query workloads in 6.2 and finally update the dataset by inserting the remaining 10% of the tuples.
+We note here that the workload plays an important role in the update process as it affects the indexing levels of the stored tuples and, therefore, the update cost (as tuples may have common attributes with existing ones).
 The cost in messages for storing each of the initial tuples is one lookup message so as to locate the root key and one insertion message to store the tuple.
-Further lookup messages are not needed, since no other indices than the ones among the root keys and corresponding pivot levels have been created yet.
+Further lookup messages are not needed, since no other indices than the ones among the root keys and corresponding pivot levels have been created vet.
 The selected pivot level for the initial tuples is, by default, l_1 .
 The conducted experiments regard the update cost in terms of additional lookups operations to inform existing indices about the appearance of the new tuples.
 In these set of experiments, we modified the inserted dataset.
-Table 2 contains the average number of lookups per insertion for updating the soft-state indices.
+Table 3 contains the average number of lookups per insertion for updating the soft-state indices.
 This cost can be considered as negligible when the skew is towards high levels of the hierarchy.
 The maximum documented cost for skewed workloads towards l_3 and uniform valueDist is close to 2.
-The less skewed the distribution the bigger the possibility of soft-index existence in levels other than the popular one.
+The less skewed the distribution, the bigger the possibility of softindex existence in levels other than the popular one is.
 As skew increases, this cost also diminishes.